nextflow-io/nextflow/docs/process.md

 This directive is required for tasks that execute multi-process or multi-threaded commands/tools and it is meant to reserve enough CPUs when a pipeline task is executed through a cluster resource manager.

-Since Nextflow version `23.05.0-edge`, the `cpus` directive supports explicit `request` and `limit` options.
-By default, a single number corresponds to a request with no limit.
-Therefore, the `limit` option is useful for defining an explicit limit.
-Currently only used by the {ref}`k8s-executor` executor.

 See also: [penv](#penv), [memory](#memory), [time](#time), [queue](#queue), [maxForks](#maxforks)

 (process-debug)=